7 Pieces of Advice to Take from Your Grandparents and 5 to Forget

 Advice to keep: Save money for rainy days

 All grandparents seem to preach this adage.
 Still, many Americans don’t prepare for a potential financial downturn.
 A study by Bankrate found that more than a quarter of consumers don’t have an emergency cash reserve.
 And while one in four do have some money set aside for worst-case scenarios, that money wouldn’t even cover three months of living expenses.

 It may seem impossible to squirrel away even a little bit of money, but you really do need to figure out a plan.
 After all, you never know when your roof will leak, your car will break down, or your company will downsize.
 “Though life is unpredictable, you can predict that there will be times that something unexpected will happen,” says Marni Amsellem, PhD, a licensed psychologist who practices in Connecticut and New York.
 “Having access to a safety net or a backup plan, or having a support network in place that can rise up should you need them, is some great advice.
 While we can certainly live in the moment, anticipating needs in some form will be time and energy well-spent.”
-These holiday gifts are perfect for the grandparents in your life.

 Advice to keep: Enjoy your kids because time flies